Thought Leadership

 4. Leverage SaaS-based solutions

 As new platforms emerge, insurers grapple with significant technology investments necessary to streamline processes and unify the customer experience across distribution channels.
 SaaS-based solutions offer hope to deal with the entangling complexity that can arise when any company moves from legacy systems to a new way of doing business.
+SaaS solutions offer many benefits, such as better collaboration with agents and brokers, and provide them with a robust platform for better customer relationship management.
+However, choosing the right SaaS provider is as important as the actual technology.

 • Choose a partner with adequate knowledge of the insurance business, as it has its specific requirements.

 • Evaluate the right approach for you with the help of a partner.
-Is the best approach a hybrid approach where you retain a part of your IT infrastructure or is a better- fit one where you fully adopt a SaaS solution?
+Is the best approach a hybrid approach where you retain a part of your IT infrastructure or is a better-fit one where you fully adopt a SaaS solution?

 The industry’s churn and digital transformation will continue for many years.
 Insurtech is growing every year and is one of the most disruptive forces the industry has seen.
 Where the ball will eventually land and how deep and lasting the impact of insurtechs will be is yet to be seen.

 But some of the writing is on the wall and non-negotiable.
 Regardless of where you are in your channel management maturity, you should continuously review your strategy and implement a plan to help not only your organization but your people develop and transform, just as fast as the industry itself is changing.

-You should be objectively tracking all the industry-standard metrics in sales performance from the various channels, including productivity, persistency, retention, cross-sell and up-sell.
+You should be objectively tracking all the industry-standard metrics in sales performance from the various channels, including productivity, persistency, retention, cross-sell, and up-sell.
 At Proudfoot, we help insurers navigate the constantly evolving landscape and implement solutions at speed while engaging your people in the journey.
 Find out more about our insurance offers here.

 Table of Contents